 ABOUT JUSTINE

-Justine (she, they) is a performance and filmmaker, creative convener, teacher and coach whose work centers on recovery and re-discovery of authentic voice & presence, the value of play and pleasure as creative and social tools, and the power of individual/collective creativity to imagine and bring about other possible selves, stories and worlds.
+Justine (she, they) is a performance and filmmaker, teacher and coach whose work centers on recovery and re-discovery of authentic voice & presence, the value of play and pleasure as creative/social tools, and the power of the social imagination to help us dream and work towards other possible worlds.

-As a facilitator and coach, she guides people in reconnecting with and drawing from inner resources and insights as they work to imagine, design and craft meaningful creative lives and livelihoods.
+As a facilitator and coach, she guides people in tapping into inner life and insight, as well as identifying and building the external resources, tools and support they may need, to envision and establish meaningful creative lives and livelihoods.

 Justine holds an MFA from CUNY's Brooklyn College in Performance and Interactive Media Arts, an MA from The New School in Media and Culture, a BA from Brown University in Theater Studies, and she trained with Augusto Boal's Center for Theatre of the Oppressed in Rio de Janeiro and at École Philippe Gaulier in Paris.
 She is a certified professional coach, accredited by the International Coaching Federation, and trained in group & conflict facilitation with Neve Shalom / Wahat-al-Salaam at Columbia University.

-She lives in Brooklyn with her child, and is currently working on a book about death and creativity with death doula and artist, Kate Muehlman Cataldo.
+She lives in Brooklyn with her child, and is currently working on a book with death doula and artist, Kate Muehlman-Cataldo, about death and creativity.